 Finding Balance

-1. Sweat everyday: that is, make sure to at least do something everyday to get your heart rate up and your body moving.
-Sitting at a desk all day is terrible for you.
-By getting in even a short workout you can increase your energy and be more productive.
+Do something every day to get your heart rate up and your body moving.
+Sitting at a desk or behind the wheel all day is known to have negative health effects.
+By getting in even a short workout you can increase your energy and stave off health issues.

 There's something satisfying about starting a workout before sunrise.